hyosung11/furry-goggles/README.md

 ## Git, Github and Version Control
 - commit messages in present tense convention
 - git checkout to revert to previous version

+- practice with branching